 If you can arrive by mid-day Thursday, you can try to score a free BLM campsite along Highway 128.
 There are a ton of options, but they fill up quick.

 Your non-camping, but still affordable, alternative is the Lazy Lizard Hostel.
 Billy and I have stayed in one of the cabin rooms (pictured above) as well as the dorm-style rooms in the main house.
-The hostel is certainly not fancy, but it’s basically clean and super cheap.
+The hostel is certainly not fancy, but it’s clean and super cheap.

 When to Go